Tuesday, January 6, 2026

 US-66 (Route 66), US-20 and US-40 (National Road) Overviews

-I went to add the following US-20 overview to the US-66 overview, but discovered I don't have an overview for Route 66.
-(I do have an overview for US-30 (Lincoln Highway).)
+I went to add the following US-20 overview to the US-66 overview, but then I discovered that I don't have an overview for Route 66.
+(I do have an overview for US-30 (Lincoln Highway).
+So I'm writing this one.
+These are works in progress because I add features the route lists when I come across them.

 Route 66 is also called the Mother Road.